Mathematics

 Advanced Topics in Mathematics

-Advanced Topics students study mathematical topics not typically covered in a traditional secondary school mathematics sequence.
-In addition to building understanding about these topics, students further their ability to write about sophisticated mathematical concepts.
-Students also strengthen their abilities to use technology as tools for analysis and exploration.
-Mathematical literacy and writing are emphasized to prepare students for advanced study at the university level.
-Mathematical topics vary from year to year based on the interests and backgrounds of the students.
-In recent years, topics have included the study of satellite motion using computer models of differential equations, the science of passwords and encryption, group theory, and multivariable calculus.
-Depending on staffing and enrollment, this may be offered as a 1 or 2 trimester course.
+What lies beyond Calculus?
+Advanced Topics in Mathematics explores areas of math not typically covered in a standard math course progression.
+In addition to building understanding of new topics, students refine their ability to discuss sophisticated mathematical concepts.
+This course emphasizes mathematical literacy and writing to prepare students for advanced mathematical studies.
+Topics vary from year to year based on the interests of the students.
+In recent years, topics have included group theory, linear algebra, graph theory, and multivariable calculus.
+Prerequisite: Calculus 2

 Algebra 1